 In a significant milestone for the University's research infrastructure, TMU-SERC was formally instituted following a comprehensive training and sensitization workshop conducted on 3rd and 4th March 2026.
 This event marked the transition of the Committee into a fully operational body ready to facilitate high-level research.

 TMU-SERC operates under the regulatory oversight of the National Commission for Science, Technology, and Innovation (NACOSTI).
-The Committee is composed of ten (10) members drawn from diverse academic and professional disciplines, ensuring independence and objectivity.
+The Committee is composed of ten (10) members drawn from diverse academic and professional disciplines, ensuring independence and objectivity in all review processes.